panmar/panmar.github.io/content/interview-with-the-programmer.rst

 :tags: interview
 :status: draft

 It is hard to hire a good programmer.
-There are many interview approaches that help choosing the best candidate.
-Here are three that I find particularly interesting:
+There are many interview approaches that help choose the best candidate.
+Here are three I find particularly interesting:

 * `"Tell me about your project and I'll tell you who you are..."`